TalhaAkber/yassir-technical-challenge/README.md

 - The application automatically synchronizes the database tables based on the TypeORM entities.

-- Ensure that the environment file (`src/environment/environment.ts`) is properly configured with your MySQL credentials and database name.
+- Ensure that the environment file (`src/environment/environment.ts`) is properly configured with your database credentials and database name.

 - The cron job is configured to run every minute, fetching weather data from the IQAir API and storing it in the local database.